 Silos

 It's about the problem of silos.
-People either work in the context of business needs or the more narrow focus of their own fields; the distribution of effort is different in either case (you can see it in the metrics they use).
+People either work in the context of business needs or the more narrow focus of their fields; the distribution of effort is different in either case (you can see it in the metrics they use).

 Of course, if each team is holed up in its own domain, all the communication will go through the manager, who will be constantly swamped.